5 Home Remedies for Intestinal Parasites

 4. Tomato with salt and pepper

 Tomatoes with salt and pepper are delicious.
-But, more than that, they have powerful anti-parasitic properties that help increase your digestive health.
+But more importantly, they have powerful anti-parasitic properties that help improve your digestive health.

-It’s also a great help for your intestinal health.
-This is because it increases the number of nutrients you absorb.
+It’s also great for your intestinal health.
+That’s because it increases the number of nutrients you absorb.

 - 2 ripe tomatoes